rotty/tdns-cli/tdns-update.1.md

 :   Does not perform an update, but still monitors the zone's
     nameservers for the given data to appear.
 This is the default if no action is specified.
-If __\--no-op__ is combined with __\--no-wait__, __tdns-update__ will behave like a heavyweight implementation of the classic `true`(1) command.
+If __\--no-op__ is combined with __\--no-wait__, __tdns update__ will behave like a heavyweight implementation of the classic `true`(1) command.

 \--create